phfdonda/ror-social-scaffold/README.md

 - Just show posts of friends and current user.
 - Change the button when you invite someone

-- Do not allow double friendship friend_requests
+- Do not allow double friendship friend_requests - IN PROGRESS
-- Do not allow friendship with yourself
+- Do not allow friendship with yourself - DONE